monetacoin/bitcoinstats/README.md

 **BOTLIMIT** : This constant defines how many requests an IP can make per day before it is blacklisted for a full month if requests look like automated bot requests.

 **DOSLIMIT** : This constant defines how many requests an IP can make per day before it is blacklisted for a full month.

+## Replay database

+To rebuild the database, make sure server logs are still in (DBPATH)/logs, and execute:

+    ruby stats.rb replay

+Like with normal logs, the last day in (DBPATH)/logs won't be imported.